DilamoWondimu/alx-pre_course/0x02-git/README.md

-This is Read me of 0x02-git
+This is Read me of UPDATED 0x02-git